-Option 1: (VILLAGES AND POTENTIALLY TOWNSHIPS) NOTE: This section may be utilized by Villages.
-Townships may utilize this section if they have a contract with a Municipal Law Director's (i.e. Lancaster) office for enforcement.
+Option 1: NOTE: Townships may utilize this section if they have a contract with a Municipal Law Director's (i.e. Lancaster) office for enforcement.
 Prior to a township utilizing this section, please contact the RPC office to ensure that the proper contracts are in place.